 Sarbhī manuṣyōn̐ kō gaurav aur adhikārōn̐ kē māmalē mēn̐ janmajāt svatantratā aur samānatā prāpt hai.
 Unhēn̐ buddhi aur antarātmā kī dēn prāpt hai aur paraspar unēn̐ bhāīcārē kē bhāv sē bartāv karanā cāhiyē.

 All human beings are born free and equal in dignity and rights.
 They are endowed with reason

 and conscience and should act towards one another in a spirit of brotherhood.
-(Article 1 of the Universal Declaration of Human Rights)

 Thanks to Arvind Iyengar for providing the above sample text.